ahlusar1989/scheduler/README.md

 ### Tasks

-Tasks are a building block of Machinery applications.
+Tasks are a building block of Scheduler applications.
 A task is a function which defines what happens when a worker receives a message.

 Each task needs to return an error as a last return value.
 In addition to error tasks can now return any number of arguments.